LeoniePhiline/mitm_training/README.md

             </interface>
             ```
     11. Go to _Overview > Details_ in the _Hypervisor Details_ and select "BIOS" in the _Firmware_ field.
-    12. Click "Begin Installation" and the VM should start.
+    12. Click _Begin Installation_ and the VM should start.

 #### Running the lab